The 5 stages of human development

 The positive environment allows children to grow healthier making them become competent, productive and creative in later life.
 In contrast, unhealthy environment distorts the child’s personality development.
 In fact, children who were constantly punished by their parents in childhood develop internalizing or externalizing behavior.

 Phallic stage happens between 3 to 6 years old.
 The erogenous zone at this stage is the genitals.
 This means that the genital is the part of the body that gives pleasure through stimulation.
-It is in this stage that children realize the biological difference male and female.
+It is in this stage that children realize the biological difference in male and female.

 Freud believed that children may develop sexual attraction with their opposite-sex parents.
 Boys, for instance, may develop a desire with their mother a tendency called The Oedipus Complex.